Shared Anchor Load Resolution & Capacity Verification

 Executive Summary

-The result is a reproducible framework connecting system response, load transfer, and geotechnical resistance.
+The result is a reproducible framework connecting system response, load transfer and geotechnical resistance.

 Site intelligence → Layout generation → Soil reconstruction → Mooring physics → Anchor verification → Cable optimization